-HED 6503 Student Development Theories/Ethics and Inquiry 3 sem. hrs.
+HED 6503 - Student Development Theories/Ethics and Inquiry

+Credits, 3 sem. hrs.
 The purpose of this course is to explore and understand the nature, culture, and development of college students.
 To that end, the course will examine a range of human development theories that offer insight into the processes of student learning, growth, and development during the college years.
 Special focus will be directed toward understanding the implications of these models for the policies and practices of higher education administration.
 In addition, the course will examine the cultural environment of the student from historical and contemporary perspectives.

-HED 6504 Research-Methods and Procedures
+HED 6504 - Research-Methods and Procedures

+Credits, 3 sem. hrs.
 A survey of the basic research methodologies in the social and behavioral sciences with emphasis on critical reading of published research.
 Students conduct a meta-analysis of research literature or develop a research proposal.

-[Cross-listed as EDU 6504, HSA 6504 and SOC 6504]
+[Crosslisted as: EDU 6504 and HSA 6504]